Assistance programs Winnebago County Illinois and Rockford.

 Ken-Rock Community Center provides free tax assistance to seniors and low income families from January to April of each year.
 This is part of VITA, and people will get free advice completing and filing state or federal taxes.
 Call (815) 398-8864.

 They also my have information on grant programs for housing or rent assistance, but their services really involve referrals to senior citizens.
 Location is 705 Kilburn Avenue, Rockford, Illinois 61101-8159, call (800) 779-1189.
 More on programs from Lifescape.

-Regional Christmas and Thanksgiving programs - Whether struggling, or low income, find places that give out free Christmas toys, games, Thanksgiving turkey meals and more. the goal is to spread the joy, in particular to children as well as the elderly.
+Free regional Christmas and Thanksgiving programs - Whether struggling, or low income, find places that give out free Christmas toys, games, Thanksgiving turkey meals and more.
+The goal is to spread the joy, in particular to children as well as the elderly.
 More on free holiday help in Winnebago County and Rockford.

 The Rescue Mission is for the very low income, evicted, and homeless.
 The charity is involved in helping residents with basic needs.
 Rockford area families can receive short term housing solutions, free food, or medical or dental care.
 They can help with job search from the Education Center and other crisis assistance programs.
 More Rockford Rescue Mission.